HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### vi.
 Kernel

-Mac OS X Tiger cannot run on this computer with vanilla mach_kernel, it needs a custom kernel from the early hackintosh distros.
+Mac OS X Tiger cannot run on this computer with vanilla kernel, it needs a custom kernel from the early hackintosh distros.
 I used [8.9.1 kernel SSE3 apr18](Custom%20Kernel/mach_kernel) custom kernel extracted from [XxX OS x86 10.4.11](https://archive.org/details/xxxosx8610point4point11rev2_202007).

-Then we need to copy it to the USB installer, to the disk after installation, and after applying each update before rebooting, otherwise you can't boot Mac OS X Tiger.
+Then we need to copy it to the USB installer, to the disk after installation, and after applying each update before rebooting, otherwise you won't be able to boot Mac OS X Tiger.

 </br>